0xgigabyte/Ananta/README.md

 # ANANTA 🚀
 🔥 Overview
-### The Cyber Offensive Toolkit is a Python-based interactive framework designed for offensive cybersecurity operations.
+### The ANANTA is a Python-based interactive framework designed for offensive cybersecurity operations.
 It integrates multiple tools across various attack phases, including reconnaissance, scanning, exploitation, brute-forcing, and red team automation.
 This toolkit simplifies the execution of complex security tasks by automating tool installation, parameter handling, and execution.

 🛠️ Use Cases
 This toolkit is ideal for: